vfamim/vfamim/README.md

 ## > My passions:

 :book: Learning;

 :pencil: Sharing my knowledge;

 :video_game: Games;

 :family: Connecting with different people, I'll be happy to meet you!

 	I'm looking to extend my network with people and business, I believe could have a mutually beneficial working relationship.

-Thanks! :octocat:
+	Thanks!